mpancada/BulkTransfers/README.md

 - Implemented a way to safeguard for concurrency requests for the same bank_account
 - Implemented authentication via new column on bank_accounts table: api_token
 # Files coded
-- config/initializers/numeric_extensions.rb - Extended Numeric Class for converstions
+- config/initializers/numeric_extensions.rb - Extended Numeric Class for conversions
 - app/controllers/api/v1/transactions_controller.rb - Service implementation
-- app/models/bank_account.rb - Has the process logic to log transactions # Should be refactor into a BusinessLogic module
+- app/models/bank_account.rb - Has the process logic to log transactions # Should be refactored into a BusinessLogic module
 - app/models/transaction.rb
+- lib/api/v1/response.rb - Just a wrapper to normalize JSON responses with field :data and :message (ex: for detailed error messages)

 All files have short comments about my toughts on the Adicional features
 # Solution description
 At first glance my main concerns were